Dreaming of thorns: beauty that knows how to protect itself

 Ask yourself: “What in my life needs protecting right now — and do I have a living hedge that holds that boundary?”

 Astrological note: A protective hedge of thorns points to a harmonious Mars in the 4th house, or Saturn in the natal 1st house.
-Scorpio and Capricorn with Mars in the 4th or 1st house understand instinctively: a boundary is not hostility — it is the architecture of safety.
+Scorpios and Capricorns with Mars in the 4th or 1st house understand instinctively: a boundary is not hostility — it is the architecture of safety.
 If Mars is now in harmonious aspect to your Ascendant — your capacity to protect yourself is at its most assured.

 You see a flower — exquisite, with sharp thorns along the stem.
 You stand close.
 You don’t reach out.
 You simply look.
 And in that stillness of watching, something feels very quiet and right.

-Your Inner Sage speaks here — the part that knows how to love beauty from a distance.
+Your Inner Sage speaks here: the part that knows how to love beauty from a distance.
 Not everything you admire needs to be touched.
 Not everyone you’re drawn to is meant to let you in.
 And that is not a tragedy — it is a form of respect.

 Ask yourself: “Is there someone or something in my life that I keep reaching toward — something with thorns — and might it be wiser to learn to admire it from where I stand?”

 Astrological note: A rose as an object of contemplation signals Venus in the 12th house, or Neptune transiting through the 5th house.
-Pisces and Libra with a refined Venus often find beauty in what they cannot touch.
+Pisces and Libras with a refined Venus often find beauty in what they cannot touch.
 If Neptune is now aspecting your natal Venus — the theme of unreachable beauty resonates deeply.

 Thorns in dreams carry a message about boundaries.
 About how beautiful things know how to protect themselves.
 About how pain is sometimes information, not punishment.
 And about how your own thorny edges — if you have them — may be protecting something very much alive.
+Thorns do not apologize for being thorns; they are simply part of the flower that, without them, would stand defenseless.